Balancing energy and balancing capacity markets

 Fingrid maintains a balancing energy market together with the other Nordic transmission system operators.
-In the balancing energy market, production and load owners can give balancing energy bids for their adjustable capacity.
+A reserve provider is obliged to give an amount of up regulating bids, which corresponds to accepted capacity bids, to the balancing energy market in exchange for a financial compensation.
 A balancing energy market contract with Fingrid is needed to participate in the market.

 The Nordic TSOs activate bids on the balancing energy market whenever necessary during normal operation or disturbances.
 Activation is done manually from Fingrid's Main Grid Control Center.

 Balancing energy bids may be given for all resources that can carry out a 10 MW change of power in 15 minutes (5 MW if using electronic activation).
-The bids are given to Fingrid no later than 45 minutes before the hour of use in accordance with the balancing power bid instructions.
+The bids are given to Fingrid no later than 45 minutes before operational hour in accordance with the balancing energy bid instructions.

 Balancing energy bids should include the following information about adjustable capacity: